open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 description.
 If a description is not provided or the description is null, the Meter MUST treat it the same as an empty description string.

-### Instrument advice
+### Instrument advisory parameters

 **Status**: [Experimental](../document-status.md)

-When a Meter creates an instrument, it SHOULD validate the instrument advice parameters.
-If an advice parameter is not valid, the Meter SHOULD emit an error notifying the user and proceed as if the parameter was not provided.
+When a Meter creates an instrument, it SHOULD validate the instrument advisory parameters.
+If an advisory parameter is not valid, the Meter SHOULD emit an error notifying the user and proceed as if the parameter was not provided.

 If multiple [identical Instruments](api.md#instrument) are created with